Helpful Tips for Planning an Overnight Backpacking Trip

 There’s something special about striking out from a trailhead with your food and overnight gear strapped to your back.
 Traveling light, the anticipation of the hike is exciting and step-by-step you’re immersed in the unfolding landscape.

-Whether you’re planning a solo trek or your family’s first overnight backpacking trip, with careful planning and preparation, a visit to the backcountry can be both enjoyable, rewarding, and safe.
+Whether you’re planning a solo trek or your family’s first overnight backpacking trip, with careful planning and preparation, a visit to the backcountry can be enjoyable, rewarding, and safe.

-Preparedness and the right supplies are key to a successful backcountry trip.
+Preparedness and the right supplies are key to a successful backcountry trip

-Prepare and Plan Ahead
+Plan Ahead and Prepare

 Key to the journey is planning.
 Check out the many agency resources online, tap into your friends that have explored the area you want to visit, join different social discussion groups to share experiences – opportunities to learn abound!